 Tennessee possesses a large, sprawling campus that encompasses over 900 acres in the center of Knoxville.
-Knoxville is a mid-sized city of 190,000, as of the 2020 census, known for its vibrant downtown life, the arts community, and a variety of historical landmarks.
+Knoxville is a mid-sized city of 190,000 known for its vibrant downtown life, the arts community, and a variety of historical landmarks.

 Knoxville is nestled between the Cumberland Plateau to the north and west and the Great Smoky Mountains to the south and east, both within an hour of campus.

 So a tremendous perk of attending Tennessee is the gorgeous landscape.
 But what are some other unique characteristics of U.T.?

 The University of Tennessee sports teams are called the Volunteers, referring to the official state nickname “The Volunteer State.”